Prozone Mall, Aurangabad

-Prozone Mall is one of the largest, as well as one of the first horizontally designed shopping malls in India.
+Prozone Mall, Aurangabad is one of the largest, as well as one of the first horizontally designed shopping malls in India.
 It has over 600000 sqft of retail space and was the first modern mall in Aurangabad.

 Overview

-Prozone Aurangabad, designed to be a ‘horizontal mall’ on the lines of international developments, is spread over 20 acre.
+Prozone Aurangabad, designed to be a 'horizontal mall' on the lines of international developments, is spread over 20 acre.
 It is a two floor (ground + 1st level) structure.
 The mall was inaugurated on 8 October 2010 by Hrithik Roshan.

 Prozone Aurangabad has more than 150 retail stores selling top local and international brands, a five-screen cinema complex, 40,000 sqft family entertainment centre and 3000 parking bays.
 There are also plans to build an office complex above the centre.
-A business-class hotel will be constructed to compliment the precinct.
+A business-class hotel will be constructed to complement the precinct.
 Additionally, high rise apartments and row bungalows are constructed parallel to the mall.

 Anchor tenants

 Inox Cineplexes operates a five screen multiplex at Prozone.